asgood23/STATIONS/childs_troika/childs-troika-alphabet.md

 You can add any skills that start with “X”, but cannot surpass level 1 in any of them.

-*Thanks to [Thriftomancer](https://thriftomancer.itch.io/) for his insistence that the Troika alphabet include a giant termite Xylophage, and his input on the first draft of this background*
+*Thanks to [Thriftomancer](https://thriftomancer.itch.io/) for insisting that the Troika alphabet include a giant termite Xylophage, and input on the first draft of this background*